South Pole Solo 2015

 We first heard of the amazing Doug Tumminello back in November 2015.
 We wanted to share his story while he was on his expedition, but life happens and we had to delay sharing his story.
 As of January 2016, Doug has completed his journey and has since returned home.
 Here is his story, as it first began.

-The/Studio: Introduce yourself.
+THE/STUDIO: Introduce yourself.
 Tell our readers a little bit about who you are!

 Doug: My name is Doug Tumminello, and I live in Steamboat Springs, Colorado.
 I graduated from the United States Military Academy (West Point) in 1987 and then served on active duty in the U.S. Army as an infantry officer at Fort Carson, Colorado.
 Already an avid skier, I began rock and ice climbing in the Colorado mountains.